laravel/docs/cashier-paddle.md

 > {note} To ensure Cashier properly handles all Paddle events, remember to [set up Cashier's webhook handling](#handling-paddle-webhooks).

+<a name="paddle-sandbox"></a>
+### Paddle Sandbox

+To get started with developing your app, [register a Paddle Sandbox account](https://developer.paddle.com/getting-started/sandbox).
+This will give you a sandboxed environment to test and develop your apps without making actual payments.
+You can make use of some of the [test cards](https://developer.paddle.com/getting-started/sandbox#test-cards) for different payment scenarios.

+After you're done developing your app you can [apply for a Paddle vendor account on their website](https://paddle.com).

 <a name="database-migrations"></a>
 ### Database Migrations